Common Causes of Jawbone Loss

 - Infection (“Osteomyelitis”): A bacterial infection in the jawbone (and marrow) leads to inflammation, a reduction of blood supply and, possibly, the loss of bone.

 Jawbone loss is probably more common than you think.
-Luckily, if you have experienced deterioration yourself, Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling can give you full functionality back with bone grafting right here in our office.
-Please give us a call at Plymouth Office Phone Number 734-455-0710 for more information.
+Luckily, if you have experienced deterioration yourself, Dr. Betts, Dr. Wasielewski, Dr. Bartling and Dr. Cannavo can give you full functionality back with bone grafting right here in our office.